 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman. (interpretation ends) Mr. Chairman, we are in the planning stages at this moment for all seven of the projects.
-That's what the funding is that we are asking for and calling for.
-It is to do that.
+That's what the funding that we are asking for is calling for, to do that.
 Thank you, Mr. Chairman.

-Ms. Nutarak (interpretation): Thank you, Mr. Chairman, and thank you minister.
-They were going to start that project in 2023 with the design stage, and it would be constructed in 2024-25.
+Ms. Nutarak (interpretation): Thank you, Mr. Chairman and minister.
+They were going to start the design stage for that project in 2023 and construction was slated for 2024-25.
 Is that on target?
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-Yes, they are on time for the design phase.
-They had to go through the design phase, and the design has been completed.
-They will start the process of working on that.
+Yes, they are on schedule for the design phase.
+They had to go through the design phase, and that has been completed and they will be going forward with construction.
 It's on time and it's moving forward.
 Thank you, Mr. Chairman.